 You are permitted to take an unscheduled break whenever you wish.
 However, the exam timer will continue to run.
-The CSCS exam is the only exam with a scheduled break, which is a 15-minute break between exam sections, and does not use exam time.
+The CSCS exam is the only exam with a scheduled break, which is a 15-minute break between exam sections, and does not count toward the exam time.